 Also worth noting: when I arrived in Newark, I had an automated email from the airline saying “We’re sorry.
 Click here to accept compensation.”
 I was happy to have an immediate acknowledgement of the issue, but disappointed when I was offered $100 in vouchers or 5,000 miles.
 EU 261 offers far more than that, as long as you know to ask for it!

 In general, you’ll probably have the best luck dealing with someone in person before you ever leave the airport.
-Airport staff are usually already aware of the delay, so there’s less to catch them up on and in clear cut cases, you may leave the airport with cash in hand.
-However, none of the agents at my departure or arrival airport were willing to help me, so I had to reach out by email instead.
+Airport staff are usually already aware of the delay, so there’s less to catch them up on.
+In clear-cut cases, you may even leave the airport with cash in hand!
+For my own delay, none of the agents at my departure or arrival airport were willing to help me, so I had to reach out by email instead.

 Sample EU Flight Delay Claim Letter